Dor-Ka/frontend-vanilla-js-timer-app/README.md

 - [x] Added **theme toggle button (🌓)** in top-right corner
 - [x] User preference is saved in `localStorage` and auto-applied on load
 - [x] Theme button styled to match light/dark appearance
+- [x] Last measurement is now stored in localStorage and appears at the top of the history list

 ---

 ## 📁 Folder Structure

 ├── css
+&emsp;└── dark-mode.css
+&emsp;└── theme-toggle.css
 &emsp;└── history.css
 &emsp;└── style.css
 &emsp;└── timer.css